Constancy Forms Pathway

 (14) Therefore the Lord Himself shall give you a sign; Behold, a virgin* shall [future tense] conceive, and bear a son, and shall call his name Immanuel [=God with us].

-*Also, ‘young woman’ (almah), or might infer virgin (bethulah), however, almah is this interpretation, see Complete Jewish Study Bible.
+*Also, ‘young woman’ (almah), or might infer virgin (bethulah), however, almah is this interpretation (see Complete Jewish Study Bible).
 Orthodox Christian: “As a sign to Ahaz this damsel was an Almah.
 As a sign, when the prophecy was fulfilled (or filled full), it was Mary, [interpreted as] the parthenos or virgin,” from Kegel notes, Companion Bible, Kegel Publications, 1990.

 (15) Butter [=curds] and honey shall he eat, that he may know to refuse evil, and choose the good.
 (16) For before that child shall know to refuse the evil, and choose the good*, the land that thou abhorrest shall be forsaken of both her kings.”

 *See, Mt.
 4.1-11.
 The temptations of Jesus by Satan begin with a lesser sin, which is to break his fast.
-This is similar to the temptation offered to Eve in the garden, a kind of introduction to waywardness, symbolized by bread, but in no way a venal sin.
+This is similar to the temptation offered to Eve in the Garden, a kind of introduction to waywardness, symbolized by bread, but in no way a venal sin.
 The second offering is to tempt fate, “and in their hands they shall bear thee up,” but this is also rejected; and third, “kingdoms of the world” are offered, or power.
 Again, much like the temptation provided for Eve, the power to be like God (of which Adam and Eve were already in that image), and status.
 Also, Lk.
 4.1-13.

 The lesson: do not weary the spirit of God by inaction; do not separate yourself from the prophetic voice.
 The spirit of God within and without awaits Ahaz’s participation, but Ahaz has no such inclinations.
 As a youth can be, his strong-headed views are his own, and these views possess him; do not let your views possess you, for you will become a vassal to them—seek the spirit before making important decisions.

 Third, he initiates vast forces that begin to course across the landscape of circumstance—foreign cohorts will march across the land.
 Assyrian war drums will now take the place of a wiser consideration.
-Nor can he presume real outcomes, for he has unleashed wide-ranging forces over which he has no control.
+Nor can he presume the real outcomes, for he has unleashed wide-ranging forces over which he has no control.

-There are many lessons contained within the story of Isaiah and Ahaze.
+There are many lessons contained within the story of Isaiah and Ahaz.
 Isaiah is the wise counselor, in part representing the spirit within—go to Him first.
 Stay long enough with that counsel so the real problem is outlined—clarity yields great benefits.
 Do not squander your spiritual wealth—spiritual wealth is between yourself and God or the chosen few you may counsel with.
 Rash decisions can unleash unwanted circumstances—assume humility during stressful seasons, thus receiving your guidance instead of grasping.
 Victory can never truly be yours unless it is you who asserts it.
-Ahaz lacks clarity, he lacks a certain kind of responsibility, and his decisions become reckless.
+Ahaz lacks clarity; he lacks a certain kind of responsibility, and his decisions become reckless.
 Ahaz has no victory.

 *